didriknielsen/pixelcnn_flow/README.md

-# pixelcnn_flow
+# PixelCNN as a Single-Layer Flow

-Code for paper "Closing the Dequantization Gap: PixelCNN as a Single-Layer Flow"
+Code to be released soon.